-The originality of the choices, the elegance of the garment, the quality of the texts made it the most common art magazine in the world.
-The new FMR has editorial guise and intentions similar to the first FMR: it does not teach the history of art but makes art love forming the taste and ability to see.
+The originality of its subjects, the elegance of its presentation, and the quality of its texts made it the most sought-after art magazine in the world.
+The new FMR is editorially similar to the first series and shares its original intention: to not merely present the history of art but to refine tastes and develop the discerning eye of readers, making them fall in love with art itself.

 Conceived within the world’s largest maze and paying homage to Borges’ Library of Babel, the Dédale series brings together hidden gems of classic literature, where buried treasures, remarkable collections and the most dazzling tales of jewels and gemstones are revealed – or perhaps concealed? – and brought to life through illustrations by contemporary artists or masterpieces of the past.